alindeman/upgradingtorails4/text/05_active_record_and_relation.markdown

 ### Relation#includes

-The `includes` scope is most often used to eager-load associated records, to avoid the [N+1 query problem](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations):
+The `includes` scope is most often used to eager load associated records, to avoid the [N+1 query problem](http://guides.rubyonrails.org/active_record_querying.html#eager-loading-associations):

 @@@ ruby
-# OUCH: Executes a query to find all posts, then N queries to find each posts'
+# OUCH: Executes a query to find all posts, then
-# comments!
+# N queries to find each posts' comments!
 Post.find_each do |post|
   post.comments.each do |comment|
     # ...